vivhubb/hangman/README.md

 Once the program starts running the user is asked for a name input which is then followed by another input where the user has the option of reading the game rules and instructions before playing.
 The third input will require the user to select a difficulty level which will then start the main game loop with either a word or a phrase to be guessed.

-The hidden word or phrase will then be visualized with a series of underline and any special characters will be given.
+The hidden word or phrase will then be visualized with a series of underlineS '_' and any special characters will be given.
 Every guess is stored and displayed for the user and the correct guesses will uncover the hidden letters in their correct place(s).
-Every wrong answer will take away a life and draw a part of the hangman.
+Every wrong answer will take away a life and draw a part of the stick man.

 The game is over either when the correct answer was guessed or if the user runs out of lives and the hangman is complete.
-Once the game is over the user will be presented with an option to play again and if they do, this will take them back to difficulty level selection phase.
+Once the game is over the user will be presented with an option to play again and if they do, this will take them back to the difficulty level selection phase.

 ![flowchart](/readme_images/flowchart.png)